BuildOnViction/gitbook/developer-guide/smart-contract-development/ides-and-tools/hardhat.md

 ### Deploy the smart contract[​](https://docs.base.org/guides/deploy-smart-contracts#deploying-the-smart-contract) <a href="#deploying-the-smart-contract" id="deploying-the-smart-contract"></a>

-Once your contract has been successfully compiled, you can deploy the contract to the TomoChain networks.
+Once your contract has been successfully compiled, you can deploy the contract to the Viction networks.

-To deploy the contract to the TomoChain testnet, you'll need to modify the `scripts/deploy.ts` in your project:
+To deploy the contract to the Viction testnet, you'll need to modify the `scripts/deploy.ts` in your project:

 ```typescript
 import { ethers } from 'hardhat';